 You are encouraged to bring a wireless-enabled laptop.
 Many host families have Internet access in their homes in some form, but this is not a guaranteed feature of homestays.
 You will have access to the Internet (wireless and broadband) in computer labs at PUC-Rio and at Internet cafés, often called LAN houses, throughout the city.
 Internet reliability and access is not always available at the same level as in the U.S.; however, Brazil enjoys an advanced telecommunications infrastructure and major cities typically provide for ubiquitous access.

-Established in 2012, the Intensive Language and Culture study abroad program is based at the Pontifícia Universidade Católica de Rio de Janeiro.
-The program lasts approximately one month and includes 90 hours of intensive Portuguese language instruction offered at five different levels.
-The core academic content of the ILCP program is designed and delivered by PUC-Rio.
-Intensive Portuguese courses are available for students at all language levels, and students are placed in an intensive language class according to their ability as determined by a placement exam at the outset of the program.
+Established in 2012, the Intensive Language and Culture study abroad program is designed to prepare you for your studies at a Brazilian University.
+The program lasts approximately one month and includes 90 hours of intensive Portuguese language instruction offered at four different levels, with an additional option for Independent Study for students with very advanced or near-fluent Portuguese.
+The core academic content of the ILCP program is designed according to a highly dynamic and interactive communicative approach that also emphasizes cultural literacy, introducing students to exceptional artifacts of Brazilian culture.
+Students are placed in an intensive language class according to their ability as determined by a written placement test and an oral proficiency interview.

 Nature of Classes

-Courses are taught by local PUC faculty with postgraduate degrees (M.Sc., M.A., and Ph.D.).
+Courses are taught by nationally accredited faculty with postgraduate degrees (M.Sc., M.A., and Ph.D.).

 CIEE Community Language Commitment